 Install bearing plate, washer and hex nut.
 Complete pre-tensioning before slow-setting cartridges gel by using a hydraulic jack or torque wrench depending on design requirements.
-Installation is complete when the slow-setting resin has hardened.
-Special accessories used for bolt angle adjustment are shown on page 65.
+Installation is complete when slow-setting resin has hardened.
+Special accessories used for bolt angle adjustment are available here.

 90% of Compressive Strength should be reached in 6 times gel time at 75ºF